Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Experiments in Fixed Environments

+Table~\ref{tab:overcookedAdHocTeamwork} shows that UPD achieves the highest average return when paired with diverse, unseen partners, outperforming the considered population-based and population-free baselines in this evaluation.
+Other methods achieve lower average returns but outperform UPD on CRoom.
+Our takeaway is not that UPD dominates every layout, but that a single population-free configuration remains competitive or better than strong population-based methods while avoiding explicit partner training.

-We also compared with two ablations in Table~\ref{tab:overcookedAdHocTeamwork} (Bottom): \textit{UPD w/o bias} uses a uniformly random policy $\pi_r$ for partner mixing, while \textit{UPD w/o $\ell$} removes learnability scoring and instead samples random partners per rollout.
-Each variant still produces competitive AHT agents, but their combination in full UPD yields the best results -- confirming that both stochastic bias and adaptive selection contribute meaningfully.
-Interestingly, \textit{UPD w/o $\ell$} performs quite well, likely because the online partner generator alone induces a natural curriculum by sampling a broad spectrum of partner competencies.
-Notably, E3T can be viewed as an additional ablation: It uses a fixed partner generator and no learnability criterion.
-UPD outperforms all three ablations, underscoring the benefits of dynamic, learnability-driven curricula.
+We also compared with two ablations in Table~\ref{tab:overcookedAdHocTeamwork} (bottom): \textit{UPD w/o bias} uses a uniformly random policy $\pi_r$ for partner mixing, while \textit{UPD w/o $\ell$} removes learnability scoring and instead samples random partners per rollout.
+Each variant still produces competitive AHT agents, but their combination in full UPD yields the best results.
+Interestingly, \textit{UPD w/o $\ell$} performs quite well, likely because the online partner generator alone induces a natural curriculum by sampling a broad spectrum of partners.
+However, UPD outperforms \textit{UPD w/o $\ell$} on average and particularly in AA, where learnability has the strongest impact.
+A large share of the AHT improvement thus appears to come from large-scale partner generation and biasing, with learnability providing an additional gain.
+Together, we find that UPD outperforms all ablations on average, underscoring the benefits of dynamic, learnability-driven curricula.

-Next, we examined how different learnability functions affect partner selection and training performance.
-Specifically, we asked: Does our proposed variance-based score $\ell_{\text{var}}$ induce effective curricula? and How sensitive is UPD to the choice of learnability function?
-We evaluated four functions across the five Overcooked-AI layouts from RQ1 using the following comparisons: (1) $\ell_{\text{mean}} = \mathbb{E}_{\tau \sim (\pi, \pi_p)}[R(\tau)]$, selects partners with higher expected returns.
-(2) We adapted the success-rate-based learnability of \citet{Rutherford2024No} to continuous rewards by thresholding returns at the median, i.e. using an estimated pseudo-success rate:

-(3) The Gauss-weighted formulation of \cite{monette2025optimisation}.
-(4) Our $\ell_{\text{var}}$.
-Together, these cover naive reward-driven and other selection strategies identified in related works.

-As shown in Figure~\ref{fig:leanabilityComp}, our $\ell_{\text{var}}$ achieves the highest performance.
-Notably, UPD remains robust across alternative functions -- as long as they avoid pathological cases (e.g., self-play).
-Contrary to prior findings \cite{monette2025optimisation}, we observe that, at least for partner selection, \textbf{more complex learnability functions used in UED offer no clear benefit}.